-Resilience and Emergency Preparedness Review
+Resilience and EmergencyItem no:6Preparedness Review

-Item no: 4

-Report by: Doug Flight Job title: Head of Strategic Policy

-Date: 17 January 2017

-Contact Officer: Jennifer Sibley

-Telephone: 020 7934 9829 Email: Jennifer.sibley@londoncouncils.gov.uk

-Summary:

-This report outlines proposals for strengthening London's emergency planning arrangements, following a review commissioned by the London Resilience Local Authorities Panel.

-The report also takes preliminary account of the issues raised in Lord Harris' review of London's preparedness for a major terrorist attack.

-John Barradell, Chair of the London Resilience Local Authoritie Panel and Chief Executive of the City of London, has been invited to attend the meeting.

-Recommendations:

-The Executive is asked to:

-- Take stock of the review into emergency planning arrangements that was commissioned by the London Resilience Local Authority Panel. - 2.
-Note the issues highlighted by Lord Harris in his report to the Mayor, in relation to local authority preparedness, and the provisional response by the Local Authority Panel. - 3.
-Approve the approach recommended by the Local Authority Panel for strengthening resilience and emergency preparedness across London's local authorities. - 4.
-Agree to bring a report to Leaders Committee in February to enable all Leaders to consider the issues raised by the reviews alongside the proposed improvement measures.
+Report by: Doug Flight Job title: Head of Strategic Policy Date: 7 February 2017 Contact Officer: Doug Flight Telephone: 020 7934 9 805 Email: doug.flight@londoncouncils.gov.uk Summary: This report outlines proposals for strengthening London's emergency planning arrangements, following a review commissioned by the London Resilience Local Authorities Panel. ninary account of the issues raised in Lord preparedness for a major terrorist attack.
+Recommendations: Leaders' Committee is rs' Committee is aske ed to: 1. .
+Take stock of the review into emergency planning arrangements that was commissioned by the London Resilience Local Authority Panel.
+2. Mayor, in relation to nlighted by Lord Harris in his report to the local authority preparedness, and the e by the Local Authority Panel.
+3. Panel, and endorse ch recommended by the Local Authority d by the Executive, for strengthening gency preparedness across London's local

-Resilience and emergency planning review
+Resilience and emergency preparedness review